“We are all born for love.

 Disraeli became the leader of the Tory protectionists in 1848.
 “Life is too short to be small,” he said.

 In the midst of Victorianism, the statesman became England's first and only Jewish prime minister.
-He was a conservative who favored a political partnership with the working and middle classes.
-He also believed in preserving the monarchy.
+He was a conservative who favored a political partnership with the working and middle classes and believed strongly in preserving the monarchy.

 “The greatest good you can do for another is not just share your riches,” he explained, “but reveal to them their own.”